 Why it works: The best of both worlds.
 Hybrid models work for customers by offering various ways to progress and enjoy the game, whether through in-app purchases, watching ads, or subscribing, allowing each player to choose the method that best suits their preferences and budget.

-By 2025, the gaming industry is projected to generate an estimated $211 billion in revenue, with mobile gaming contributing $133 billion (see Figure 1).
-The booming industry is undergoing a revolutionized shift, as artificial intelligence (AI) is reshaping how games make money and how players experience them.
+By 2025, the global gaming market is expected to reach $211 billion, with mobile contributing $133 billion (EY, 2025).
+But growth isn’t coming from more players but it’s coming from smarter monetization powered by AI.
 By analyzing player preferences and behaviors, AI-empowered game studios can tailor mobile gaming experiences that seamlessly blend challenges and enjoyment.

 Hyper-Personalized Ads